lemlac/mulem/docs/reference.md

 This makes the algebra quite principled.
 The only cases where order matters are also the cases where a conflict is actually possible &mdash; two positional slots or two named slots with the same key.
 When there's no possible conflict, order is irrelevant.

 It also means the shorthand `(0, 1, x: 2)` isn't really special syntax.
 It's the natural representation of a tuple that has both dimensions populated, which any `&` expression across the two types would produce anyway.

+Opaque types such as primitives, structs, and enums coerce into a tuple of one, so creating a product type of them creates a positional tuple, e.g. `int & float & char` becomes `(int, float, char)`.

 ### Procedures (`proc`)